kmayerb/tcrdist2/docs/Storage.rst

 This page documents the class :py:class:`tcrdist.storage.StoreIO` within the :py:mod:`tcrdist.storage` module
 `storage.py <https://github.com/kmayerb/tcrdist2/blob/API2/tcrdist/storage.py>`_ (source code).

-We describe it here in detail as it used extensively to pass inputs and outputs between functions in :py:class:`tcrdist.cdr3_motif.TCRMotif` and :py:class:`tcrdist.subset.TCRsubset`
+We describe it here in detail as it is used extensively to pass inputs and outputs between functions in :py:class:`tcrdist.cdr3_motif.TCRMotif` and :py:class:`tcrdist.subset.TCRsubset`.

 In the analysis of CDR3 motifs, tcrdist2 utilizes the algorithms developed in tcdist1.
 These algorithms have been modularized.
 Input and Output